 Meet Mrs. Yoder

-When Maria Yoder was named principal of Jefferson K-7 three years ago, she said she felt like she was “coming home.”
+When Maria Yoder was named principal of Jefferson K-7 four years ago, she said she felt like she was “coming home.”

 Yoder began her career in education as a classroom teacher at Jefferson and taught special education, first and second grades at the central Holland school for 17 years.